San Pedro Sula, Honduras Guide

 Day Trips

-Approximately 1.5 - 2 hours by car Tela is a vibrant coastal city known for its beautiful beaches, Garifuna culture, and lush natural surroundings.
-Explore the Lancetilla Botanical Garden, one of the largest botanical gardens in Latin America, or relax on the sandy shores of Tela Bay.
-Immerse yourself in the Garifuna culture with a visit to a local village and experience their traditional music, dance, and cuisine.
+Approximately 1.5 hours by car from San Pedro Sula Tela is a vibrant coastal city known for its beautiful beaches, Garifuna culture, and the Lancetilla Botanical Garden, one of the largest botanical gardens in Latin America.
+Enjoy swimming, sunbathing, exploring the gardens, and experiencing the local Garifuna cuisine and music.

 Travel Time